Create your First Production

 And the last column is the Estimation.
 To modify the estimation, hover the line with your mouse and click the editing zone.

-You can also select multiple shots simultaneously to edit them all the once.
+You can also select multiple shots simultaneously to edit them all at once.

 Every time you change the Estimation (in the number of days) on the right part, you can see in real-time that the Average Quota is updated.